Alternative versions of Spider-Man: Infinity Warps

 Peter Parker (with Moon Knight's story with elements of Spider-Man's life) was attacked by the Goblin by Night, who killed his Uncle Ben and Aunt May.
 Near death, he is revived from the Master Weaver by a spider to be his avatar and is given spider-powers, but splitting his personality into four.
-With his newfound powers, he fights crime under the name of the ArachKnight and is CEO of his company, along with Harry Russell and Merly Jane.
+With his newfound powers, he fights crime under the name of the ArachKnight and is CEO of his company, along with Harry Russell and Marley Jane.
 He soon learns the truth from Harry that Norman had been cursed into a Goblin and killed both Ben and May against his will.
 When the Goblin curse took control of Norman's body the final time and passes the curse into Harry against his will, ArachKnight forgives a now cured Norman and welcomes him to join Parker Industries to help find a cure for Harry.